intel-unesp-mcp/infieri2019-session1/README.md

 Intel® Xeon Phi™ coprocessor is a symmetric multiprocessor in the form factor of a PCI express device.
-Intel’s James Reinders has deﬁned the purpose of Intel® Xeon Phi™ coprocessors in the following way[^1]: “*Intel Xeon Phi™ coprocessors are designed to extend the reach of applications that have demonstrated the ability to fully utilize the scaling capabilities of Intel Xeon® processor-based systems and fully exploit
+Intel’s James Reinders has deﬁned the purpose of Intel® Xeon Phi™ coprocessors in the following way[^1]: “*Intel® Xeon Phi™ coprocessors are designed to extend the reach of applications that have demonstrated the ability to fully utilize the scaling capabilities of Intel Xeon® processor-based systems and fully exploit